We classify your AI systems, build the documentation regulators expect, and get you ready before EU AI Act deadlines hit.

-The EU AI Act is the world's first comprehensive AI regulation.
+The EU AI Act is the world’s first comprehensive AI regulation.
 Staged implementation since August 2024.
-As of mid-2026, prohibited practices have been banned since February 2025, General Purpose AI obligations have been in force since August 2025, and the August 2, 2026 high-risk AI system deadline remains legally binding after the Digital Omnibus delay proposal failed on April 28, 2026.
+As of mid-2026, prohibited practices have been banned since February 2025, General Purpose AI obligations have been in force since August 2025.
+The August 2, 2026 high-risk AI system deadline is the current legal date; the May 2026 Digital Omnibus provisional agreement would move stand-alone high-risk systems to 2 December 2027 and embedded systems to 2 August 2028, pending formal adoption.

 If you build, deploy, or place on the market AI systems used in the EU, the AI Act applies to you.
 This page covers what the AI Act requires, the urgent 2026 deadlines, and how to build compliance.

-The AI Act applies to providers of AI systems placed on the market or put into service in the EU, deployers of AI systems located in the EU, providers and deployers of AI systems whose output is used in the EU, and importers and distributors of AI systems in the EU.
+The AI Act applies to providers of AI systems placed on the market or put into service in the EU, and to deployers of AI systems located in the EU.
+It also applies to providers and deployers of AI systems whose output is used in the EU, and to importers and distributors of AI systems in the EU.

 Most AI companies serving EU customers are in scope as providers.
 Companies using AI tools internally on EU employees or customers may be in scope as deployers.